pulumi/pulumi/docs/design/tools.md

 describes each such intermediate output because they can be useful for certain scenarios, although in the common case, a developer can safely ignore their existence.
 It's entirely possible, however, to run Coconut in a mode where the backend operations are done outside of the purview of Coconut.
-For instance, maybe a developer describes everything in Nutfiles, etc., however then hands off the process to IT who edits and applies the CloudFormation outputs manually.
+For instance, maybe a developer describes everything in Cocofiles, etc., however then hands off the process to IT who edits and applies the CloudFormation outputs manually.

 At a high-level, the compilation process look like this:

 * Front-end:
-    - Parsing: inputs in the form of Nut.yaml and Nutcluster.yaml are turned into ASTs.
+    - Parsing: inputs in the form of `Coconut.yaml` files are turned into ASTs.
     - Generation: execution of any "code as infrastructure" artifacts necessary to generate additional input.
     - Expansion: expansion of templates in the artifacts, leveraging configuration and other inputs.
 * Middle-end: